 CJ is committed to contributing her experience to the community through participation in a number of initiatives.
 Recent projects include co-chairing an auction fundraiser for the Advanced Agricultural Leadership Program and leading a branding project for the Ottawa Farmer's Market.
 She also regularly volunteers with the Ottawa Food Bank and the Canadian Arthritis Association.

-Prior to working with AMCES, Lindsay worked with the Forum for International Trade and Training (FITT) where she provided membership and administrative support.
+Prior to working with AMCES, Lindsay worked with the Forum for International Trade and Training (FITT) where she provided membership, database and administrative support.

 Lindsay is a graduate from the Algonquin College of Applied Arts and Sciences, with a diploma in Business Marketing.